Qarik-Group/ultimate-guide-to-bosh/docs/deployments.md

 For ZooKeeper running on AWS, our BOSH director will be running with the AWS CPI CLI (TLA BINGO - three, three letter acronyms in a row) installed on the same server.
 The combination of the BOSH director and a collocated CPI CLI is the magic of how a BOSH director can be configured to communicate with any cloud infrastructure.
 The CPI CLIs can be written in different programming languages than BOSH director, and be maintained by different engineering teams at different companies.
 It is a wonderful, powerful design pattern.

-This will be the last we will reference the CPIs for a long time.
+This will be the last time we will reference the CPIs for a long time.
 They exist.
 They allow a BOSH director to interact with any cloud infrastructure.
 There are many of them already implemented (AWS, Google Compute Platform, Microsoft Azure, VMWare vSphere, OpenStack, IBM SoftLayer, VirtualBox, Warden/Garden, Docker).

 And you will mostly never need to know about them.